utilmind/git-deployment/README.md

 #### QUICK START:
 1. Rename this PHP-script into your project name
 2. Modify the configuration options below ($CONFIG), according to your environment.
 (Don't forget to specify unique 'secret'.)
 3. Upload this script to your serer and point the URL to this script as WebHook.

-(So your project will be automatically updated on every `git push`.)
+If you did everything right, your web project will be automatically updated from Git on every `git push`.

 #### IMPORTANT!
 You never need sudoer privileges when executing this script. <b>You never need `sudo` to pull updates from Git.</b>